101-Coconsulting/TC3005B.501/CONTRIBUTING.md

 prevents any sort of conflicts from emerging between the local and remote feature branches.

-Feature branches should always be developed independently from the `development` branch, and only pull changes from it if they directly affect the development of said feature, as signaled in a corresponding PR previously merged to `development` which links this feature as an affected issue.
+Feature branches should always be developed independently from its corresponding base branch (see [Section 3.1](#31-creating-a-feature-branch)) and only pull changes from it if they directly affect the development of said feature, as signaled in a corresponding PR previously merged to said base branch which links this feature as an affected issue.

-There is no need to be constantly updating the branch to be in sync with `development`.
+There is no need to be constantly updating the branch to be in sync with its corresponding base branch
+(see [Section 3.1](#31-creating-a-feature-branch)).
 Only when required to make development adjustments or once the development is finished and there are any conflicts that need to be fixed.
 [Learn more](https://git-scm.com/docs/gitworkflows#_topic_branches)

 [Back to top &#x21e7;](#contribution-guidelines)

 ### 3.5.
 Test locally

-Before requesting to pull any changes worked on for the feature into the `development` branch, ensure to add needed unitary and integration tests as required to identify any bugs or malfuctions in the code on its own without having to test the entire application as a whole as part of the QA workflow.
+Before requesting to pull any changes worked on for the feature into its corresponding base branch (see [Section 3.1](#31-creating-a-feature-branch)), make sure to add unitary and integration tests as required to identify any bugs or malfuctions in the feature's code without having to test the entire application as a whole as part of the QA workflow.

 [Back to top &#x21e7;](#contribution-guidelines)

 ### 3.6.
-PR to `development`
+PR to base branch

-Once a feature has been thoroughly tested locally, a PR can be created into the `development` branch to integrate the feature to the current batch of features in testing.
+Once a feature has been thoroughly tested locally, a PR can be created into its corresponding base branch (see [Section 3.1](#31-creating-a-feature-branch)) to integrate the feature to the current batch of features in testing.

 [Back to top &#x21e7;](#contribution-guidelines)